 "Our first export market was Spain.
 We found there was significant construction going on in southern Spain primarily for holiday accommodation and private villas - a steady stream of property supply for the British expats who were buying them and were already familiar with the Warmup brand.
 Most houses are built to keep cool in Spain - plenty of tiles, not much carpet - but at night in the winter it can get cold, and this is where our underfloor heating comes in."

 "We approached the Department for International Trade (formerly UK Trade & Investment) for help.
 One of their advisers drew up an action plan to provide us with a structured approach to selling overseas.
 This included researching identifying target markets, researching overseas markets, acquiring business contacts, translating promotional material, making market visits and exhibiting at overseas trade shows.

 "The DIT even provided funding for translations and exhibiting at trade shows.
 Years later we continue to make use of their ongoing support to conduct further market research and participate in other overseas trade shows.

 "Market research is essential.
 For example, we found that regulations in the US can vary from state to state - in one state we found that only qualified electricians could install our product, while in others anyone with DIY skills could do it.
 It meant we had to have a different strategy for different states.

 "We saw 40% growth in export sales to the US between 2006 and 2007, while the business grew tenfold in Spain and Portugal in 2007."

-"Also, be aware that you may have the best product in the world, but it doesn't mean you will be able to sell it right away.
-You will hit unexpected problems.
-We faced more regulatory difficulties in some countries than in others, which made it lengthy and expensive to do business there because of the additional layers of bureaucracy that are involved."
+- Be aware that whilst you may have the best product in the world, it doesn't mean you will be able to sell it right away.
+You will hit unexpected speed bumps - for example, different regulatory hoops to jump through.
+These can be time-consuming and costly.